tc39/proposal-first-class-protocols/README.md

 ### String required fields

-Committee Feedback was that string-based fields are required for FPPs to be able to describe protocols already in the language, such as thenables.
+Committee feedback was that string-based fields are required for FCPs to be able to describe protocols already in the language, such as thenables.
 This is possible by quoting the string in the protocol declaration:

 ```js